ArnoVdH/photoblog/content/blog/2020/review_humankind.md

 ![](/img/blog/bregman.jpg)
 <h6>Rutger Bregman by Belgian photographer Stephan Vanfleteren</h6>

 This is a book that fits within the wider phenomenon of all encompassing *explanations* (for lack of a better word) of humanity, both in a historical as a existential sense.
 That is to say: they try to grapple with some of the large questions in life.
 Who and what are we, where do we come from as a being and society and what can it tells us about our future?
-Another well known book in this genre is Sapiens by Yuval Noah Harari; which I also read this year, but found profoundly lacking.
+Another well known book in this genre is Sapiens by Yuval Noah Harari; which I also read this year, but found profoundly lacking, superficial and devoid of anything interesting.
 Humankind is Bregman's try at the big question of human nature.

 What bothered me from the beginning on was his writing style.
 I would have liked for it to be more rigorous and dry.
 Some of the analogies and anecdotes are superficial and his characterization of his 'good man' as *homo puppy* comes across as childish.
 Bregman obviously tries to reach a broad as possible public and it probably works, but because of this it exists in between different registers.